aws-samples/aws-cdk-examples/go/ecs/cluster-alb/README.md

 ## Real-world Example

-Imagine we are running a containerized application with multiple tasks within an ECS Cluster service.
-We wouldn't want to expose the service directly to the internet as part of security best practices.
-Therefore, we deploy an Application Load Balancer (ALB) in front of the service to both balance traffic, and act as the single point of entry to the application.
+When running a containerized application with multiple tasks in an ECS Cluster service, not exposing the service directly to the internet is part of security best practices.
+In this example, we deploy an Application Load Balancer (ALB) in front of the service to both balance traffic, and act as the single point of entry to the application.

 ## Deploying